-Building a strong, intelligent immune system should not be just a seasonal, or occasional, effort.
-In addition to destroying viruses and germs, immune defenses also handle toxins, allergens, cancer cells, and numerous other aspects of defense and repair.
-For the body, immunity is more than a full-time job.
+Building a strong, intelligent immune system should not be just a seasonal effort.
+In addition to destroying bacteria, viruses, and other germs, your immune system also handle toxins, allergens, cancer cells, and numerous other aspects of defense and repair.
+For the body, immunity is a full-time job.
 It’s a constant state of vigilance, and can easily be thrown out of balance, leading to serious health problems.
 That’s why we need to make immune support a central part of our daily health routine.

 When functioning optimally, the immune system acts as our personal firewall and defense against viruses and other pathogens.
 But our immune system is a highly intricate network of complex biological mechanisms that scientists are still learning about.
 However, in integrative medicine, we do know this: Immunity must be balanced, trained and optimized—not boosted—in order to keep us healthy, regardless of the season.
 A well-trained immune system can be achieved by following a healthy, whole foods diet; receiving adequate rest and hydration; practicing healthy stress relief, and supplementing with powerful immune-supporting herbs and nutrients.
 The more we can do to support our immunity, the stronger it will be when we need it most.